Eating healthy over the holidays, and enjoying your holiday party food without gaining weight, is possible!

 - Bring healthy, nutrient-dense snacks to the office and keep communal treats out of sight if possible.
 The more you see something, the more likely you are to keep going back for more.

-Healthy snacks to keep on hand:
+Healthy holiday snacks to keep in stock:

 - roasted chickpeas